pjdelport/codebridge.org.za/_storytelling/green-camp.md

 location: Durban
 tagline: How urban farms can rejuvenate communities
 description: This team will highlight how urban degeneration can lead to crime and poverty, even on the smallest of scales.
-summary: Through telling the story of the Green Camp Project, Jona and Vanessa hope to inspire and empower other people and communities to transform their own, transformed urban spaces.
+summary: Through telling the story of the Green Camp Project, Qudsia and Vanessa hope to inspire and empower other people and communities to transform their own, transformed urban spaces.
 discuss: 39
 updates:
 - date: 2016-10-25